Platform9-Community/sa-automation/monitoring/node-svc-checker/README.md

 The architecture is as follows.

-Node Monitor Script
+⚙ Node Monitor Script
  * executable that exists on nodes to be monitored
- * uses whatever internal logic is necessary to monitor any arbitray components of the node
+ * uses whatever internal logic is necessary to monitor any arbitrary components of the node
  * will exit with exit code of zero when said component(s) are healthy
- * will exit with non-zero exit code when not healhty
+ * will exit with non-zero exit code when not healthy
  * any output to stderr is assumed to be an internal failure of the monitoring logic and considered fatal, causing the overall monitoring actions to exit 1 (CrashLoopBackOff)

-Daemonset
+⚙ Daemonset
  * runs on all or select nodes via nodeSelector label
- * exectutes a wrapper control process which continually invokes the Node Monitor Script above
+ * executes a wrapper control process which continually invokes the Node Monitor Script above
  * invocation frequency of the monitor script can be customized
  * when failures are detected, a customizable failure threshold exists to avoid taking action on "flapping" conditions
  * will optionally cordon a node once the failure threshold is exceeded